 This is important in the context of efforts to stop deforestation or the felling of trees and to encourage reforestation.
 Now, scientists have discovered that thinning early forest growth creates more resilient trees that can withstand climate change.
 In Tanzania, residents of Kokota have planted more than 2 million trees on their small island over a decade, with the goal of repairing previous damage.
 However, the massive destruction of trees and deforestation continues, sacrificing the long-term benefits of standing trees for short-term benefits.

 When trees are in their growth stage, they absorb food and water and store them in roots, leaves, branches and trunks.
-Tree services can reliably inform you, in fact, there is evidence that felling trees can have some important environmental benefits.
+Tree services like Tree Lopping Townsville Services can reliably inform you, in fact, there is evidence that felling trees can have some important environmental benefits.
 It may sound surprising, but harvesting (and replanting) trees could be the key to fighting climate change and achieving net zero carbon emissions.
 Thinning treatments on mature trees have not been as successful, because leftover trees were already weakened by competition.

 Logging operations, which provide the world's wood and paper products, also cut down countless trees every year.